 The first sale doctrine (Sec.
 109) allows you to distribute a legally acquired physical copy of a copyrighted work.
 This allows libraries to lend books and individuals to lend or sell used books, movies or CDs.

 Classroom Display or Performance

 Under Section 110(1) it is okay to display or perform copyrighted works in a face-to-face classroom setting at a non-profit educational institution.
-This allows a teacher to show a video or students to create and display multimedia projects in class.
-Section 110(2) allows for the display or performance of copyrighted works for distance learning (e.g. on a course management system), but you must fulfill many specific requirements in order to qualify for this exception.
+This allows a teacher to show a video or students to display multimedia projects in class.
+Section 110(2) allows for the display or performance of copyrighted works for distance learning (e.g., on a course management system), but you must fulfill many specific requirements in order to qualify for this exception.